Emma-2016/Bioinformatic-Algorithm/README.md

-#Bioinformatcis algorithm class on courseara
+#Bioinformatcis algorithm class on coursera